-With a population of 9.9 million, the state of Michigan is the 10th most populous state and the 11th most extensive state by landmass in the US.
+With a population of 9.9 million, the state of Michigan is the 10th most populous state and the 11th largest state by landmass in the US.

-Michigan took a big hit during the 2008 financial crisis that saw businesses go bankrupt, homes foreclosed and major manufacturers, particularly in the Detroit area, like General Motors on the verge of closing down.
+Michigan took a big hit during the 2008 financial crisis that saw businesses go bankrupt, homes foreclosed, and major manufacturers, particularly in the Detroit area, such as in the case of General Motors, on the verge of closing down.

 However, things have been looking up lately for the Mitten State.
 The cost of living and state taxes have dropped to a manageable level and this has encouraged entrepreneurs to set up shop in the state.
 The growth in small businesses (SMBs) has been so rapid that they are now the primary driver of the state economy.

 Below are some statistics on Michigan small businesses:

 - 886,557 small firms have established themselves in the state—that’s 99.6% of all businesses in Michigan.

 - 1.9 million individuals are employed by small businesses in the state, comprising 49% of the private workforce.

 - Self-employed individuals running their own incorporated businesses have an average median income of $51,000, while those with unincorporated businesses have an average median income of $23,000.

 - Due to a huge surplus of office space in major cities like Detroit, rent prices are pretty low, which is good news for new entrepreneurs.

 - There are 105,395 small businesses in the professional, scientific, and technical services industries.
 Of these, 19,954 are businesses with less than 20 employees.